 read more reviews for this game

 The GoodMax Payne is a very simple, but fun cinematic shooter that takes genuinely old-fashioned gameplay and updates it with some tricks of its own.

-Quickly navigating Max to save him from the constant barrage of bullets becomes more than just a gimmick; it adds new layers of challenge to the gameplay.
-Rolling and jumping out of the way in time is often a life-or-death situation.
+The choice of third-person view, relatively rare for 3D shooters, adds the advantage of allowing the protagonist to perform moves that would be pointless in an FPS, such as rolling.
+We've seen many times how your FPS opponents were rolling to avoid your shots; but now you can finally do it yourself!
+Quickly navigating Max to save him from the constant barrage of bullets, madly rolling and jumping out of the way in time is often a life-or-death situation.
 The action becomes more intense and also more cinematic when you actually see your hero performing all those moves.

 Max Payne kicks in on a very personal note.
 The uncomplicated narrative is basically a vigilante quest for revenge.
 The player is easily able to identify himself with Max, and the following elimination of bad guys becomes more satisfying than ever.